Man Overboard!

 The following day we had a morning by the pool and a lovely, if rather bracing, swim.
 Then we again took a taxi to the boatyard.
 We headed upstairs and were told that all was well, but the water pump needed to be replaced, they had the part and it would be done in an hour.
 Maybe an hour and a half.
 In fairness they could only test the pump once the boat was in the water and they had only put her in that morning, though why they could not have let us know what was happening was a mystery.
 They assured us we could go onboard and see the boat and wait.
 We went down to the yard expecting someone to come and show us the way, but nobody did, so we made our own way down to the slipway.

 There was Lyra looking much better to be in the water.
 She had obviously been cleaned, though her canvas cover and the cockpit hood were bundled up on the stern.
 We climbed aboard.
 The new black screen covers stood out and down below the beds had been stripped and all looked shipshape.
 The new lights worked and looked very shiny.
-Then I noticed that the bedding was damp and the front set blackened with mould.
 John tested the instruments and they were not working.
 The engineers arrived to fit the water pump.
 We left them to it and headed wearily back to the office to report our problems.
 They would send an electrician.
-They had had to power wash Lyra three times, so some of the water must have penetrated.
-The covers had been removed because the plastic had perished and could not be seen through.
-The sun and weather over time.
-Acts of God noone could help.

 We went back and sat on board whilst parties of workmen sorted out the pump and the wiring.